-A variety of options are available and the final decision about what language to study will affect the students' language education itinerary.
-Our general principle is that all students will be guided towards the language exam/class of the most appropriate level of challenge.
+Some choices are available and the decision made will affect the students' language education itinerary.
+Our general principle is that all students will be guided through the language exam/class of the most appropriate level of challenge.

-Year 7 candidates need to complete an online "Language Learner Profile Questionnaire", available via this link http://goo.gl/R2RVM or by scanning the QR code.
-Please, contact our Head of Languages, Mr. Arriaga (narriaga@ichk.edu.hk), if you have questions.
+Year 7 candidates need to complete an online "Language Learner Profile Questionnaire" hosted in this link http://goo.gl/R2RVM or scan the QR code.
+Please, consult with the Head of Languages, Mr. Arriaga if you have questions narriaga@ichk.edu.hk

-It is recommended that students complete Year 7 to Year 9 within the same language path.
-Based on the School's Language Policy, requests for language change once the programme has started will be examined case by case, but it might not always be possible once the programmes have started.
+It is recommended that students complete the Year 7 to Year 9 set in the same language path.
+Based on the School's Language Policy, requests for language change once the programme has started will be examined case by case and might not always be possible once the programmes have started.